AllyOR/AllyOR/README.md

 - 📫 To reach me: https://linktr.ee/AllyOR.
 - ⚡ Fun fact: I love every kind of art!

 And after all of this..
+This is a beginning
 Here we are.. and here we go!

 I really appreciate real people.